gbtami/pychess-variants/static/docs/janggi.md

 ![Kings](https://github.com/gbtami/pychess-variants/blob/master/static/images/JanggiGuide/Kings.png)

 The King (also known by its Chinese name, the **general**) is restricted to the palace and can only move within lines of the palace.
 This means that when the King is in the center, it has 8 possible moves.
-However, on any spot in the Palace, it only has 3 moves.
+However, on any other spot in the Palace, it only has 3 moves.

 *Special rule:* When a King faces the other King, this causes *bikjang*.
 The next player must then move his king out of the way or else they draw.
 See rules above regarding draws.